Learn About the Preschool Program

-All school districts are required by federal law to provide special education and related services for preschool-age students that are identified with a disability.
-The Forest Hills Preschool Program integrates preschool students that are typically developing (peer models) with children that have identified needs and require an Individualized Education Program (IEP).
+All school districts are required by federal law to provide special education and related services for preschool-age students who are identified with a disability.
+The Forest Hills Preschool Program integrates preschool students who are typically developing (peer models) with children who have identified needs and require an Individualized Education Program (IEP).

 Details of a Peer Model Program:

 - Peer Models have the opportunity to interact with children with a variety of needs.
 Our experiences indicate that the children learn compassion, empathy, and the ability to accept/celebrate differences and similarities among all their peers in the classroom.

 - Children with special needs learn through observation, practice and modeling the behavior of their peers.
 Peer Models provide an example of age-appropriate skills in social, behavior, play, speech, language and motor skills.